comfy/active_link_to/README.md

 or using `bundle add` command

 `bundle add simple_active_link_to`

-For older Rails apps add `config.gem 'simple_active_link_to'` in config/environment.rb and run `rake gems:install`.
-Or just checkout this repo into /vendor/plugins directory.

 ## Super Simple Example
 Here's a link that will have a class attached if it happens to be rendered